-All California Registry participants are encouraged to establish a baseline and adjust it over time when your organization undergoes structural changes.
-Chapter 4 of the GRP walks you through the options and process of selecting and establishing your baseline.
+All Registry participants are encouraged to establish a baseline and adjust it over time when your organization undergoes structural changes.
+Chapter 3 of the GRP walks you through the options and process of selecting and establishing your baseline.
 For power/utility entities, the GRP provides all guidance needed to establish a baseline.

-4 Geographic Boundaries
+Chapter 4: Geographic Boundaries

-This section discusses requirements for determining the geographic boundaries of your GHG emissions report.
+This chapter discusses requirements for determining the geographic boundaries of your GHG Emission Report.